-Daniel received an MFA degree in Painting from Rhode Island School of Design (2010), a BFA in Interior Design from the School of Visual Arts (2005) in New York City, and also studied a semester of interior architecture at Instituto Europeo di Design in Madrid (2004).
-Daniel’s art practice is a combination of art, architecture and interior design.
-He’s worked in NYC and internationally for many years.
+Arango received an MFA in Painting from the Rhode Island School of Design (2010), a BFA in Interior Design from the School of Visual Arts in New York City (2005), and studied interior architecture at the Instituto Europeo di Design in Madrid (2004).
+He has worked extensively in New York City and internationally.

 Education